Elleo/petition_generator/README.md

 To train the model ensure you've checked out the `uk_petitions_data` submodule by running `git submodule update --init`

 Then just run `./train.py`

+## HTML viewer

+To use the HTML viewer locally you'll need to start a HTTP server.
+This can be done by running `python3 -m http.server` in the `petition_generator` directory.
+The viewer will then be accessible at http://localhost:8000